Types of eCommerce Business Models With Examples (2026)

 This setup benefits both retailers and suppliers.
 Retailers can focus on customer service and marketing, while suppliers manage the inventory and logistics.
 Dropshipping is a popular method worldwide, used by both wholesalers and manufacturers to streamline sales.

 An example is Oberlo, which integrates with Shopify to allow sellers to find products from suppliers and add them to their stores.
+The global dropshipping market is projected to reach $476.1 billion by 2026.

 Subscription Models